brentlintner/linus/docs/background.md

 * File parts must be wrapped in a specific format that includes metadata.
 See 'Output Formats' for examples.
 * Only provide files when creating or updating them.
 Do not provide diffs.
 * Every file must include a special `NoMoreParts: True` part.
 Add this special empty part as needed.
+* Do not wrap file parts in markdown code blocks.

 # Splitting Files